12 tips to become a great office manager

 Phoning up a corporate travel agent is now a little old school, and expensive for the company.
 Also, using Skyscanner or Kayak doesn’t give employees the support they need in the journey.
 Train yourself up on travel management software and impress senior management with your budget control and time efficiency.
 Most travel software lets you digitize your travel policy to automate your company’s rules around spend and travel.

-TravelPerk makes managing business travel a lot simpler for office managers and travel managers.
-Offering an all-in-one platform to book travel, stay in control of spending with simple reporting tools and integrated travel policies, plus 24/7 customer support from a real human.
+TravelPerk makes managing business travel a lot simpler for everyone in your organization.
+Offering an all-in-one platform to book travel, simple reporting tools so you can stay in control of spending, integrated travel policies for better compliance, plus 24/7 customer support whenever you need it from a real human.